 - Hair test: 90 days

-What are the short and long-term effects of Concerta?
+What Are the Side Effects of Concerta?

 - Rapid weight loss